This is the multi-page printable view of this section. Click here to print.

 Standards1v16m19216 vCore192 GBUp to 12.5 Gbps

-Virtual Server s2 server type is provided with standard specifications (vCPU, Memory) and is suitable for various applications.
+The Virtual Server s2 server type is offered with standard specifications (vCPU, Memory) and is suitable for various applications.

 • Supports up to 16 vCPUs and 256 GB of memory